Robert Doar

-Robert Larkin Doar is an American academic, businessman, and former public administrator serving as the president of the American Enterprise Institute.
+Robert Larkin Doar is an American businessman, writer, and former public administrator serving as the president of the American Enterprise Institute.
 His research focuses on federal and state antipoverty policies and safety net programs.

 Early life and education

-Doar was born in Washington, D.C., the son of former Assistant Attorney General for Civil Rights John Doar, an instrumental figure in the American civil rights movement, and Anne Leffingwell Doar.
+Doar was born in Washington, D.C., the son of former Assistant Attorney General for Civil Rights John Doar, an American civil rights movement figure, and Anne Leffingwell Doar.
 He has one sister, Gael, and two brothers, Michael and Burke.

 He attended St. Ann's School, Phillips Academy, and Princeton University, from where he graduated with an A.B. in history in 1983 after completing a 130-page senior thesis titled "'With Thoroughness and Honor' The Work of the Impeachment Inquiry Staff of the House Judiciary Committee 1974."
-While at Princeton, Doar was a member of the Princeton Tiger's basketball "green team", a practice squad that did not dress for competitive play.
+While at Princeton, Doar was a member of the Princeton Tigers men's basketball "green team", a practice squad that did not dress for competitive play.
 In 1981, he traveled with the team to the NCAA men's basketball tournament, where Princeton lost to BYU in the round of 48.

 Career

-After graduating from Princeton, he began working at the New York City Office of Business Development, helping small businesses relocate to lower rent areas of the city.
-He then moved to Washington, D.C., to become deputy to the editor-in-chief of The Washington Monthly.

-He returned to New York to become editor of the Harlem Valley Times in Dutchess County, and then worked as assistant vice president of the First National Bank of Hudson Valley.
+After graduating from Princeton, he began working at the New York City Office of Business Development, where he was charged with assisting small businesses relocating to lower rent areas of the city.
+He then moved to Washington, D.C., where he became deputy to the editor-in-chief of The Washington Monthly.
+He was appointed editor of the Harlem Valley Times in Dutchess County, New York, and then worked as assistant vice president of the First National Bank of Hudson Valley.

 In May 1995, he became the Deputy Commissioner of the New York State Office of Temporary and Disability Assistance's Division of Child Support Enforcement.
 In 2003, Governor George Pataki appointed him as Commissioner of the Office of Temporary and Disability Assistance.
 He is a member of the board of directors of the research organization Child Trends.

-Before joining AEI, he worked for Mayor Michael Bloomberg as commissioner of New York City's Human Resources Administration, overseeing the city's welfare and public assistance programs.
+Before joining the American Enterprise Institute, he was appointed by Mayor Michael Bloomberg on January 8, 2007, to serve as commissioner of the New York City Human Resources Administration, where he oversaw the city's welfare and public assistance programs.

-He was appointed to the position of Commissioner of the New York City Human Resources Administration (HRA) by Mayor Michael Bloomberg on January 8, 2007.

-Doar has testified numerous times before the United States Congress, and his writing has appeared in The Wall Street Journal, USA Today, The Hill, and National Review, among other publications.
+Doar has testified before the United States Congress, and has written for The Wall Street Journal, USA Today, The Hill, National Review, and other publications.